qutip/qutip/doc/frontmatter.rst

 Funding
 ********************

 The development of QuTiP has been partially supported by the Japanese Society for the Promotion of Science Foreign Postdoctoral Fellowship Program under grants P11202 (PDN) and P11501 (JRJ).
+Additional funding comes from Kakenhi grant
+Nos.

 .. figure:: figures/jsps.jpg
    :align: center